Last updated on March 10, 2026

 From 2026, the UK will require ship operators to purchase emissions allowances under the UK ETS, aligning with similar EU measures.
 In parallel, the UK Government has launched a comprehensive Maritime Decarbonisation Strategy, targeting a 30% reduction in lifecycle GHG emissions from domestic maritime by 2030 (relative to 2008), rising to 80% by 2040 and net-zero by 2050.
 The strategy includes a proposed requirement for zero or near-zero emissions from vessels at berth, supported by a call for evidence on Net Zero Ports.

-Significant investment is also being channelled into zero-emission vessels and green port infrastructure through initiatives like the Clean Maritime Demonstration Competition, which is supporting STAX’s PortZero initiative to demonstrate carbon and air pollution capture from berthed vessels.
+Significant investment is also being channeled into zero-emission vessels and green port infrastructure through initiatives like the Clean Maritime Demonstration Competition, which is supporting STAX’s PortZero initiative to demonstrate carbon and air pollution capture from berthed vessels.
+An established leader in the U.S., STAX is actively working to operate internationally, with a potential £38 million investment to deploy emissions capture and control technology across UK ports.

 China’s Domestic Emission Control Areas (DECAs)